 Find Opportunities Online

 While living in a pandemic, many businesses have become creative in reaching their customers.
 Many companies are looking for influencers for their product, technical writers to help with their businesses.
-Try using sites like Volunteer Match or Serve, where you can search based on keywords such as business administration, marketing, or sales.
+Try using sites like Volunteer Match or Serve, where you can search based on keywords such as business administration, global marketing manager, or sales.

 Start a Business

 Do you have a particular passion or product that you would like to feature?
 Here is the time to put what you have learned into a small business.
 You can start a blog or sell a product.
+Work on your strategic thinking.
 The possibilities are endless, and this would be a great USP on your resume with potential employers.

-Upon graduation, there are many alternatives to an Online MBA, and we want you to know that you are the author of your story.
+Upon graduation, there are many alternatives to an MBA program, and we want you to know that you are the author of your story.
 Do not feel compelled to do what the Jones’ do.
-Understand the blueprint to success and understand what you need to do to get where you want to be, but you are the driver, and the journey is up to you.
+Will you be an MBA graduate one day?
+Maybe.
+Understand your blueprint to success and understand what you need to do to get where you want to be.
+But remember, you are the driver, and the journey is up to you.
 We want you to remember that you are forever a student no matter your degree level.
 Keep that at the front of your mind as you continue your journey, and take every opportunity to learn and grow.

 Find a Mentor